Colas' Demomaking

 Wired 1998 Microworld

-This 64k game is my first party release and won the second place at the 100k game contest.
+This 64k game is my first party contribution and it won the second place at the 100k game contest.
 This micromachine-like features a nice water effect, but the gameplay is quite awful.

 Unreleased Lensflare